 Most parents struggle to get kids to eat healthy.
 Children can be reluctant to try new things and that includes trying new vegetables and fruits.
 However, helping your child to develop healthy eating habits is important to their growth and development.
 It can also have a lasting influence on their adult eating habits.
 That is why I am happy to bring you this sponsored feature that offers a solution from registered dietician nutritionist, Beth Dunlap.
 She wanted to make healthy eating choices easier from parents and kids of all ages from toddlers on up.
 She figured out that children’s books about healthy eating would be the perfect way to get kids on board with wanting to eat healthy.

-Not finding what she was looking for on the market, Beth Dunlap decided to write her own healthy eating books for kids which you can find on her Sunny Bites website.
+Not finding what she was looking for on the market, Beth Dunlap decided to write her own healthy eating books for kids.
 I think both you and your children will love her character “Boots the Bear” as he inspires preschoolers to want to try fruits and vegetables.

-Her new children’s book about healthy eating was featured on Bloom and you can watch the short video clip above to learn more!
+Her new children’s book about healthy eating was featured was also feature on Bloom.

 Why Pressure Doesn’t Fix Picky Eaters